What is the Statute of Limitations for a Work-Related Injury in Massachusetts?

 Accidents can happen in the workplace at any time. it does not matter if you work in a factory, office, or construction site, accidents will happen and people may get hurt.
 For many injured employees, a personal injury lawsuit is necessary to get compensation for their injuries and medical expenses.
 However, Massachusetts law imposes a strict time limit on how long you have to file your lawsuit.

+In Massachusetts, the statute of limitations on lawsuits for work-related injuries and other similar personal injury cases is three years.
+This rule means that a person has three years from the date of their injury to file a lawsuit.
 If you suffered a work-related injury and have not yet filed a personal injury lawsuit, our Boston personal injury attorneys may be able to help.
 If the statute of limitations has not passed, we can begin filing your lawsuit.
 If the deadline has unfortunately passed, we can discuss other options you might have.
-Call the Law Office of John J. Sheehan at (617) 925-6407 to set up an appointment for a free legal consultation.
-Contact our Revere workers’ compensation lawyer or Saugus workers’ compensation lawyer for more information.

 Statute of Limitations for Work-Related Personal Injuries in Massachusetts

 A statute of limitations is a law that places a deadline on filing a lawsuit and legal actions.
 These statutes exist in criminal and civil law and apply to many different types of lawsuits and cases.
-For example, the government is restricted by statutes of limitations when bringing criminal charges against a defendant.
+For example, the government is restricted by statute of limitations when bringing criminal charges against a defendant.
 Similarly, individuals are subject to statutes of limitations when they want to file a personal lawsuit against someone else.
 Different cases and different claims may be subject to varying statutes of limitations.
 Some are shorter, while others can be very long.

 On the one hand, statutes of limitation may feel a bit unfair.
 If you were hurt because of someone else’s actions or negligence, should you be able to hold them accountable?
 While people should be allowed to settle legal disputes in a court of law, there must be limits on when cases can be filed.
-If there were no statutes of limitations, a person could be hit with a lawsuit decades after the fact. it would be too challenging to try a case where probably nobody remembers what even happened.
+If there were no statutes of limitations, a person could be hit with a lawsuit decades after the fact.
+It would be too challenging to try a case where probably nobody remembers what even happened.
 For more information about the statute of limitations on your case, call our Massachusetts personal injury lawyers.

 Extending the Deadline of the Statute of Limitations for Work-Related Injuries in Massachusetts

 One example of an exception that would toll a statute of limitations is a disability.
-If you were disabled when you were injured or disabled due to your injury, your statue might be tolled.
+If you were disabled when you were injured or disabled due to your injury, your statute might be tolled.
 However, tolling only occurs if you are prevented from filing because of your disability.
 This is a somewhat narrow rule that does not apply to all disabilities.
-Generally, a person must be so incapacitated that they cannot possibly file a lawsuit. a person in a coma or who is mentally impaired might meet such criteria.
+Generally, a person must be so incapacitated that they cannot possibly file a lawsuit.
+A person in a coma or who is mentally impaired might meet such criteria.

 Your statute may also be tolled if you are unable to identify the defendant.
 Depending on the nature of your injuries and how your accident happened, identifying the proper defendant may be complicated.
 In some cases, defendants flee the area or the state because they want to avoid litigation.
 When a defendant evades a plaintiff to run down a statute of limitations intentionally, the statute can be tolled.
 For this tolling exception to apply, you must make a good faith and diligent effort to track down the proper defendant.